ksxjltze/leejiakeat/src/routes/blog/17042024-youtube-embed-threejs.md

 This is probably my first actual blog post.

-## How do I render a YouTube video in a threejs WebGL scene?
+## How do I render a YouTube video to a texture in a threejs WebGL scene?
 It's not possible.

 Although threejs does provides a [VideoTexture](https://threejs.org/docs/#api/en/textures/VideoTexture) class to render the contents of a HTML video element, YouTube does not allow users to directly access the underlying media source file.